New and Improved: GitStore Now Plays Nice with Others

 Jun 24, 2012 / By Yanick Champoux

 This is going to be a short one, but I think the changes to GitStore are cool enough to deserve a little blog-squeal.

 So, yeah, beginning to play with

 GitStore for Project Behemorshmallow, I realized that the module had a pretty serious monkeywrench to throw in my delicate machinery.
 It turns out that it was playing fast and loose with file definitions within the git repository.
 Instead of having, say, a file named foo in a directory bar, it was storing the file named bar/foo in the root directory.
-No problem if you just use
+It’s no problem if you just use

 Sooo… I went to town on